atsaloli/cicd/01_13-enabling-ci-on-a-project.md

 ## Setting up your CI/CD infrastructure
 ### Configuring CI

-Edit your `.gitlab-ci.yml` to add a test job:
+Edit your `.gitlab-ci.yml` (using the Web editor, next slide) to add a test job:

 ```console